Voice of Customer Definition (VoC)

 4. Identifies brand crisis:

-Brands can clearly know what customers feel and think about your brand with VoC data.
-Many a times, VoC gives an indication about the unhappiness of the customers thereby identifying the upcoming crisis.
+Brands can clearly know what customers feel and think about their brand with VoC data.
+Many times, VoC gives an indication of the unhappiness of the customers thereby identifying the upcoming crisis.

 Voice of Customer Example